scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 ### Recommendations

-* Kubernetes node size should be `m5.large` for deploying `ledger` and `envoy` pods, Because each node requires 2 vcpu and 8gb ram for deploying ledger and envoy pods.
+* Kubernetes node size should be `m5.large` for deploying `ledger` and `envoy` pods, because each node requires 2 vcpu and 8gb ram for deploying ledger and envoy pods.
 * Node groups should have at least 3 nodes for high availability in production.